Analysis: Enforcing rules in air zone will stretch China's air force and navy

 Some experts have said the move was aimed at chipping away at Tokyo's claim to administrative control over the area, including the tiny uninhabited islands known as the Senkakus in Japan and the Diaoyu in China.

-Japan and the United States have their own air defense zones but only require aircraft to file flight plans and identify themselves if those planes intend to pass through national airspace.
+Japan and the United States have their own air defence zones but only require aircraft to file flight plans and identify themselves if those planes intend to pass through national airspace.

 "I think it will be more a case of China flying enough to make a point - it is quite a strain on any force to maintain some kind of 24-hour presence in the air," he said.